|

 Values of 15s

-No pictures of 15s coins are available.
+Pictures of 15s coins

 The Ryal or Rose Noble had not been popular in earlier incarnations as a ten shilling coin, but it was reintroduced by Mary at a value of 15 shillings.
 They are extremely rare, and collectors should beware of Victorian forgeries.
 The obverse shows the Queen on a ship, and the reverse has a radiate rose in the centre of the design.